caltechlibrary/newt/type_dsl.md

-# A TypeDSL, a domain specific language describing routing
+# TypeDSL, a domain specific language describing a variables' type

 How do you describe mapping of one path to another?
 Many web frameworks implement the concept of a "route" which is similar to a file path but may include a placeholder notation for values bound to variable names.
 The variable names are then available to route handler functions.

 Newt's route handler capability is fixed.
-It can perform a mapping from a request to data API, and optional run the results through Pandoc.
-A route in Newt is defined using variables including a type.
+It can perform a mapping from a request to a JSON data source (e.g. JSON API), and optional run the results through Pandoc.
+A route containing variables in Newt needs to include a definition built from the variable name and its type.
 A given type can be validated before transforming the request to a data API call or Pandoc.
 This provides a level of assurance that the URL requested is what is expected by the back-end data source like PostgREST, Solr or Elasticsearch.

-## Why create yet another DSL?
+## Why create yet a Type DSL?

 I surveyed the route descriptions available in several Python and JavaScript frameworks.
-There was no consensus.
-None provided a mechanism to validate the variables captured int he in-bound request.
-Since Newt's scope is extremely limited this lead me to think about a simple, light weight markup that would be intuitive for web developers.
-Since Newt is intended to work with Pandoc templates I chose a similar delimiter for template variables.
-What was missing a type annotation for in-bound requests.
-Injecting a type annotation for the request URL pattern mean that the URL composed or the JSON data API request or Pandoc server request could just be simple handlebars template strings.
-This means the is only one added concept for a well known template notation.
+There was no consensus about how to declare variables and nothing that would allow vetting the variables by type.
+Newt implemented a Type DSL to provide a way we could declare typed variables as they may occur in the req_route or used in an API request.
+The typed variables are also used to vet form data submitted via GET, POST, PUT, and PATCH.

 ## Blogging URLs, a use case